amilajack/alfred/docs/getting-started.md

     ],
     // Determine to install with NPM or Yarn (defaults to NPM) "npmClient": "yarn",
+    "configsDir": ".configs", // defaults to root
-    // Write the configs to a './.configs' directory "showConfigs": true,
+    // Write the configs to the configsDir directory "showConfigs": true,
     // Config for all app targets
     "app": {